Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Sunshine

 The Carnival Sunshine, previously known as the Carnival Destiny, holds a special place in cruise history.
-It was the trailblazer in breaching the 100,000 gross tonnage mark when it was built in 1996.
+She was the trailblazer in breaching the 100,000 gross tonnage mark when she was built in 1996.
+Her transformation in 2013 introduced all of Carnival’s Fun Ship 2.0 upgrades, giving her a fresh new identity as the Carnival Sunshine.

-Its transformation in 2013 introduced all of Carnival’s Fun Ship 2.0 upgrades, giving it a fresh identity as the Carnival Sunray.
-Now, it sets sail from places like Charleston and Norfolk, offering voyages to the Bahamas and the Caribbean.
-Despite being the oldest in the fleet, it remains a favourite among passengers.
+Now, she sets sail from places like Charleston and Norfolk, offering voyages to the Bahamas and the Caribbean.
+Despite being the oldest in the fleet, she remains a favorite among passengers.

 Carnival Sunrise